celo-org/celo-monorepo/packages/docs/community/release-process/attestation-service.md

 # Attestation Service Release Process

+This release process will be adopted from Attestation Service v1.2.0 onwards.

 ## Versioning

-Releases of Attestation Service are numbered according to semantic versioning, as described at [semver.org](https://semver.org).
+Releases of Attestation Service are made as needed.
+Releases are numbered according to semantic versioning, as described at [semver.org](https://semver.org).

-New releases can be expected as follows:

-* Major releases: approximately yearly
-* Minor releases: approximately 4 times a year
-* Patch releases: as needed

 All builds are identified as `unstable` (a development build) or `stable` (a commit released as a particular version number).
 There should only ever exist one commit with a version `x.y.z` for any `(x, y, z)`.

 ## Documentation

-Documentation is maintained under `packages/docs` directory and is hosted on [docs.celo.org](https://docs.celo.org/celo-codebase/protocol).
+Documentation is maintained under `packages/docs` directory and is hosted on [docs.celo.org](https://docs.celo.org/validator-guide/attestation-service).

 ## Identifying releases